- About LogicMonitor

 Alert rules determine which alerts are additionally routed as alert notifications, as well as how they are routed.
 An incoming alert is filtered through all rules, in priority order (starting with the lowest number), until it matches a rule’s filters based on alert level, resource attributes (name or group or property), and LogicModule/datapoint attributes.
 Once a match occurs, rule processing stops and the alert is routed to the specified escalation chain.
 It will proceed through the stages of the escalation chain until it is acknowledged or cleared.

-If an alert does not match an alert rule, the alert will not be routed and will reside in the LogicMonitor interface only.
+If an alert does not match an alert rule, the alert will not be routed, but it will still display in the LogicMonitor interface.

 Adding or Editing an Alert Rule